 Perpetual's long-term success depends on its ability to attract, motivate and retain talented people.
 The competition for top talent is intensifying both in Australia and overseas.
-With this in mind, and in recognition that Perpetual is increasingly competing for talent globally, the Board reviewed compensation for Executive KMP and considered whether the current long-term incentive (LTI) plan should be enhanced.
+With this in mind, and in recognition that Perpetual is increasingly competing for talent globally, the Board reviewed compensation for Executive KMP and considered whether the current long-term incentive plan should be enhanced.
 A number of resulting changes will take effect for the performance period commencing FY23, as summarised below:

 - Aggregate fixed pay increases of 5.3% have been agreed and will take effect from 1 September 2022, (with no change being made to the CEO's fixed pay).
 More substantial changes have been made to Variable Incentive targets for some Executive KMP (including the CEO) with effect from 1 July 2022. - Perpetual will decouple the Hurdled Equity component from the combined Variable Incentive with effect from 1 July 2022.
 The Hurdled Equity component of the Variable Incentive structure will remain subject to the existing long-term absolute TSR performance hurdle and performance range of 7-10% CAGR, however awards will no longer be subject to the group scorecard assessment prior to allocation.
-The Cash and Unhurdled Equity components of the Variable Incentive will remain unchanged and be subject to the group scorecard assessment.
+The Cash and Unhurdled Equity components of the Variable incentive will remain unchanged and be subject to the group scorecard assessment.
 Each Executive KMP will continue to have a target Hurdled Equity amount that will form the starting basis for the Board's determination of each year's allocation.
-While the Board will retain discretion to adjust individual Executive KMP Hurdled Equity allocations higher or lower each year, it is expected that this change will result in more consistent Hurdled Equity allocations being made to Executive KMP across business cycles - similar to a traditional LTI.
+While the Board will retain discretion to adjust individual Executive KMP Hurdled Equity allocations being made to Executive KMP across business cycles similar to a traditional LTI.

-Executive KMP Growth Long-term Incentive
+Executive KMP Growth Long Term Incentive

-Perpetual has made a number of strategic acquisitions and investments over the past two years and the next three to five years will be a critical period for Perpetual to realise the scale and benefit of these investments and deliver improved returns for shareholders.
+• Perpetual has made a number of strategic acquisitions and investments over the past two years and the next three to five years will be a critical period for Perpetual to realise the scale and benefit of these investments and deliver improved returns for shareholders.
 In order to support successful integration and implementation across a number of key deliverables, in September 2022, the Company will grant a growth-orientated long-term incentive to Executive KMP.
-This grant will be subject to meeting a stretch compound annual growth (CAGR) absolute TSR hurdle, with awards that will vest over a period of three to five years, with any vested shares held under restriction for a full five-year period.
+This grant will be subject to meeting a stretch compound annual growth (CAGR) absolute TSR hurdle, with awards that will vest over a period of three to five years, with any vested shares held under restriction for a full 5-year period.
 See Section 7.6 for further information.